With decades of experience in ecommerce and marketing technology, Peter Messana and Jim Koepke know what it takes to scale successful commerce brands.

 Better business intelligence separates VCPs (very costly people) from VIPs

-Sean: It should be at the heart of modern commerce.
+Peter: It should be at the heart of modern commerce.
 With centralized business intelligence, companies can dig deeper than top-line revenue.
 They can drill down into the profitability of each customer, understand purchasing and return patterns, and make data-driven decisions in real time.

 Jim: Got an example?